bitstuffing/pychat/README.md

 briefcase dev
 ```

 There was a test.py file that could be used to test the library.

-For instance:
+Anyway you can use it for your own tests, for instance:

 ```python